 Depth-of-Field Display

-For all manual focus modes in Ricoh lenses, a distance scale with depth-of-field indication is displayed in the viewfinder/LCD display.
+For all manual focus modes and also for snap focus in A and M mode, a distance scale with depth of field indication is displayed in the viewfinder/LCD display.
 This allows you to apply the so-called "zone focusing" method or to set the "hyperfocal distance" (everything is sharp from a certain distance up to infinity).
-Although this is best used with true manual focus (MF), you can, at least, observe what is going on and, for example, change the aperture to extend the depth-of-field to a kind of hyperfocal distance...
+Although this is best used with true manual focus (MF), you can, at least, observe what is going on and, for example, change the aperture to extend the depth of field to a kind of hyperfocal distance...

-Photo: Distance scale with a green depth-of-field indication (A12-50 left and center, P10 right); the center photo show a kind of "hyperfocal" distance setting
+Photos: Distance scale with a green depth of field indication (A12-50 left and center, P10 right); the center photo shows a kind of "hyperfocal" distance setting

 Magnification